alanmacleod/dtm/README.md

 # dtm
 NodeJS project to lookup SRTM elevation data files (.HGT) directly from disk using a latlng pair and linearly interpolate the result.
 Also provides an intelligent memory cache for batched requests.

+Also includes the ability to 'install' data by country, try running

+node dtm-server --help

+for more info.

+Check src for web methods.
 Provides a variety of useful functions (arbitrary dtm mesh patches etc), key method is "GetHeight(lat, lng)".

 Example usage: